The Roots of our Christian Faith

 Paul, in Philippians 2:5-8, says that we are to have the mind of Yeshua… a mind that is humbled enough to be obedient, even to the point of death.
 We are to deny ourselves and follow Yeshua… walk as He walked and do as He did.
 (Matthew 16:24) So what would Yeshua do?
 Would He ignore the holy, perfect and good commandments?
 Would He trade the biblical feasts for pagan Roman holidays?
 Would He ignore the 4th Commandment and keep the Sabbath on a different day?
 Would He put unholy and unclean food into His body?
 Would He criticize people who chose to obey His Father’s Ways?
 Would He let modern culture dictate how He should worship His Father?
 Or would He do things His Father’s way?

 We are to “present our bodies as a living sacrifice, holy (set-apart) and acceptable to God, which is our spiritual worship.”
 (Romans 12:1) What are we sacrificing to be like Yeshua?
 How are we set-apart?
 Paul goes on to say in Romans 12:2 “Do not be conformed to this world.”
-Do we do Bible things in Bible ways?
-Or do we do things our own way?
+Do we do Bible things in Bible ways or are we trying to do Bible things the world’s way?
 Almost the entire world celebrates Easter and Christmas, honors Sunday as the Sabbath, eats whatever they want and believes the Torah is done away with.
 If we do the same, aren’t we then conformed to the world?

 My Suggestion